Bay Area Regional Reliability (BARR)

 Bay Area SWAP (Previously called Regional Water Market)

-The objective of SWAP is to outline a process (roadmap) to make it easier for Bay Area water agencies to exchange and transfer water during droughts.
-The BARR Partners are currently developing a strategy report with input from the SWAP Stakeholder Task Force to establish a framework and path forward to support regional access to water supplies.
-EBMUD, acting on behalf of the BARR partners, is managing a $400,000 grant from the United States Bureau of Reclamation that is partially funding this project.
+The objective of SWAP was to outline a process (roadmap) to make it easier for Bay Area water agencies to exchange and transfer water during droughts.
+The BARR Partners completed a strategy report in March 2023 with input from the SWAP Stakeholder Task Force to establish a framework and path forward to support regional access to water supplies.
+EBMUD, acting on behalf of the BARR partners, managed a $400,000 grant from the United States Bureau of Reclamation (USBR) that partially funded this project.

 Los Vaqueros Reservoir Expansion